 What’s The Process of Getting a Dental Crown in Katy?

 Once your crown arrives, we’ll call you in for your second appointment.
 We’ll remove the temporary restoration and check to make sure the permanent one is the proper color and fit.
 Once we determine everything looks great, we’ll permanently place it using special dental cement.

 How Can You Care For Your Dental Crown?

-If you find that your restoration is damaged or missing, contact us immediately.
-The longer that your tooth is left unprotected, the higher the chance of it getting infected.
-At The Dental People, we welcome dental emergencies and even offer extended hours, so we can work with your schedule to make sure you get the treatment you need!
+If your restoration is damaged or missing, contact us immediately.
+The longer your tooth is left unprotected, the higher the chance of getting infected.
+At The Dental People, we welcome dental emergencies and even offer extended hours to work with your schedule to ensure you get the treatment you need!